-Let’s start off with one truth that all of us can agree upon, having a high employee attrition rate is worrying, isn’t it?
+Let’s start with one truth that all of us can agree upon, having a high employee attrition rate is worrying, isn’t it?
 Employee attrition adds more workload and eventually pressure on the people who are still working within the organisation.
 And the worst part is, during this transition, work doesn’t stop, which means you still have to perform well even though your team isn’t at 100%.
 This ripple effect caused by employee attrition can take a toll on you and your team, draining your resources while slowing down growth.

 Don’t worry though, we’ve got good news for you.
 Reducing the employee attrition rate is not just possible, it’s completely within your reach.
 Want to find out how?
 Let’s dive deep into the blog and explore what attrition rate really is, how to calculate it, and most importantly, how to reduce employee attrition rate.